maxime-42/webserv/README.md

 # webserv

-this project let me to deeply understad the network programing stuff like:
+this project let me to deeply understand the network programing stuff like:
 - socket
 - Api and apiRest
 - protocole http